 Enterprises have launched their most strategic process in decades without realizing that they have an inappropriate toolset at their disposal.

-Legacy Integration Solutions do it Wrong
+Legacy Integration Solutions Do It Wrong

 Legacy systems are based on two interrelated principles:

-- They are stateful:
+- They are procedural.

 - Validations, calculations, and data manipulation depend on cumulative data, collected or computed in earlier steps of the application execution.